Updated Mar 31, 2026§ For Pets

 App Experience and Features

-Both apps handle the basics well: live map, geofence alerts (called “Safe Zones” in Fi, “Virtual Fence” in Tractive), and location history.
-Setup takes under 5 minutes on both platforms.
+Both apps handle the basics: live map, geofence alerts (called “Safe Zones” in Fi, “Virtual Fence” in Tractive), and location history.
+Setup is app-led on both platforms.

 Where they split is health monitoring.
 The Tractive DOG 6 includes heart rate tracking, bark detection, and wellness scoring.
 The Fi Mini tracks steps and sleep but doesn’t monitor vitals.
 If your vet has asked you to watch your dog’s resting heart rate, Tractive is the only option here.

 Fi recently announced AI-powered behavior detection for barking, scratching, and eating pattern changes.
 These features are rolling out through 2026 but aren’t fully available yet.
-Tractive’s wellness reports found that dogs wearing trackers with activity goals walked 15% more on average, according to the company’s 2025 health data.
+Tractive’s wellness reports take a different angle, scoring daily activity against breed-based goals to flag when a dog is moving less than usual.

 What Does Each Tracker Cost Over 2 Years?